Xylem (XYL)

 13. Is Now The Time To Buy Xylem?

-We think Xylem is a good business.
-To kick things off, its revenue growth was impressive over the last five years.
+For starters, its revenue growth was impressive over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
-On top of that, its healthy gross margins indicate the value of its differentiated offerings.
+On top of that, Xylem’s rising cash profitability gives it more optionality.

-Xylem’s P/E ratio based on the next 12 months is 26x.
-Looking at the industrials landscape right now, Xylem trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Xylem’s P/E ratio based on the next 12 months is 25.3x.
+When scanning the industrials space, Xylem trades at a fair valuation.
+If you trust the business and its direction, this is an ideal time to buy.